-Power, on the other hand, is how much energy gets use how quickly.
+Power, on the other hand, is how much energy gets used how quickly.
 It is a rate.
 To use an automotive analogy, it is equivalent to how fast you are driving.
-If you lift a can of soda to your mouth in one second, then you are exerting one Joule per second, also known as one Watt, of Power.
-If you spend 60 seconds lifting that can to your mouth, you will be exerting 1/60th of one Watt of Power continuously for 60 seconds.
+If you lift a can of soda to your mouth in one second, then you are exerting one Joule per second, also known as one Watt, of power.
+If you spend 60 seconds lifting that can to your mouth, you will be exerting 1/60th of one Watt of power continuously for 60 seconds.

-So if your building uses 5000 kWh each day, you building is consuming the same amount of energy that would be required to lift 18 billion cans of soda per day.
+So if your building uses 5000 kWh each day, your building is consuming the same amount of energy that would be required to lift 18 billion cans of soda per day.

 Utilities charge buildings both based on the total amount of energy you use (kWh) in the course of the month, as well as the maximum demand of power (kW), like the maximum speed, you requested at any fifteen-minute interval during the month.
 Keeping the concepts of energy and power clear and separate is an important aspect of implementing the strategies to best reduce utility costs.